lorin/epidemic-register/README.md

 * a read not concurrent with a write gets the correct value
 * a read that overlaps a write obtains either the old or new value

+Here's an example of a valid history for a regular register.

+There are two processes, denoted *p* and *q*.

 ![one example of a regular register](regular-good.jpeg)

 ## Atomic register